Running vertex-wise linear mixed models

 03-run-vw-lmm.RmdWarning

 verywiselets you run vertex-wise analyses however you want to.
-For example, you can add interactions and splines / polynomials to your models, as many random intercept and slopes as your heart desires…, you can use liberal thresholds for multiple test correction and test as many hypothesis as you have time for.
+For example, you can add interactions and splines / polynomials to your models, as many random intercept and slopes as your heart desires…, you can use liberal thresholds and test as many hypothesis as you have time for.
 Remember: this software is just a tool, and it is up to you to use it sensibly.

 With your set-up and data ready, it is finally time to use some